 At the base of upper sediments, the top of the acoustic basement as identified on MZ3 MCS line consists of a set of high amplitude parallel reflectors over the NNV and western LM changing to a rough surface to the NE end of the line (top of SV1 on Figures 3).
-On the velocity model (Figure 12), it is characterized by a large velocity jump (1-1.5 km/s) to reach velocities of 4.5-5 km/s.
+On the velocity model (Figure 13), it is characterized by a large velocity jump (1-1.5 km/s) to reach velocities of 4.5-5 km/s.
 It is relatively flat over the NNV at about 2 km depth and deepens from 3.5-4 km in the LM to 6 km passed 330 km model distance.
 Its perturbed topography evidences important deformations most probably controlled by highly dipping and near vertical faults.
 On each side of the ALR they bound a few horsts and grabens while over the LM they are highlighted by fan-like dipping reflectors and steep basement highs.
 The most prominent basement high, located at 310-340 km model distance, is clearly an isolated basement structure controlled on each side by steep faults.
 To its SW, the fault zone appears wider at the basement surface suggesting a deep fault rising as a flower system (Figure 3).

-- Internally the acoustic basement show chaotic and incoherent signal in some places (60-120 km, 300-420 km, Figure 3) but also clear basement-parallel or dipping reflectors of variable amplitude in others (-60 to -20 km; 120-260 km).
+Internally the acoustic basement show chaotic and incoherent signal in some places (60-120 km, 300-420 km, Figure 3) but also clear basement-parallel or dipping reflectors of variable amplitude in others (-60 to -20 km; 120-260 km).
 This mixed nature already suggests that the top of the acoustic basement is not the roof of the crystalline basement, at least up to the basement high at 330 km where it is more homogeneous.
-Its internal structure is, however, only partially resolved by the MCS. - 380 WAS data further constrain a continuous, 3 to 4 km thick, unit made of two layers (SV1 and SV2 layers in green on figure 3b).
-They are respectively 1-1.5 km and 1-2.5 km thick with velocities ranges of 4-5 km/s and 5-6 km/s on average though slightly lower values are observed beneath the ALR (Figure 12).
+Its internal structure is, however, only partially resolved by the MCS.
+WAS data further constrain a continuous, 3 to 4 km thick, unit made of two layers (SV1 and SV2 layers in green on figure 3b).
+They are respectively 1-1.5 km and 1-2.5 km thick with velocities ranges of 4-5 km/s and 5-6 km/s on average though slightly lower values are observed beneath the ALR (Figure 13).
 From its seismic facies and velocities we therefore argue for the presence of a deep volcano-sedimentary unit that is continuous from the NNV towards the LM.
-This unit possibly ends at
+This unit possibly ends at the basement high at 330 km model distance.
+Beyond 340 km model distance, our velocity model only constrains a single layer (a prolongation of SV1 for modeling purpose) which is 1.5 km thick with intermediate velocities of 5.0-5.5 km/s.
+From these

-Figure 14.
+Figure 15.
 Map of the main segmentation and boundaries within our study area resulting from the combine interpretation of PAMELA-MOZ35 deep seismic profiles.
-Pink lines are locations of line drawings of commercial MCS profiles shown in figue 13.
+Pink lines are locations of line drawings of commercial MCS profiles shown in figure 14.
 Background shows main onland geological units and structures: KC: Kaapval Craton; LB: Lebombo monocline; MSM: Mateke Sabi Monocline; MCP: Mozambique Coastal Plain; NNV: North Natal Valley; ZC: Zimbabwe Craton.
 Offshore bathymetric contours in the LM: Limpopo Margin; Mozambique Basin (MB) and South Natal Valley (SNV) and main geolocical features: Almirante Leite Ridge (ALR), Beira continental block or high (BH), Limpopo Fault (LF); Mozambique Ridge (MR), Mozambique Fracture Zone (MFZ), Tegula and Naude ridges, Ariel Graben (AG).
 MOZ35 seismic acquisition in the NNV and LM is shown in red with MZ3 profile highlighted in a bold red line.